mt-class/penn/hw2.md

 the one with the <b>smallest absolute value</b>.
-In other words, we have transformed the problem of finding the most probable translation into a problem of finding the shortest path through a large graph of possible outputs.</p>
+In other words, we have transformed the problem of finding the most probable translation into a problem of finding the shortest path through a large graph of possible outputs.

-<p>Under the phrase-based model we've given you, the goal is to
-find a phrase segmentation, translation of each resulting phrase, and permutation of those phrases such that the product of the phrase translation probabilities and the language model score of the resulting
+Under the phrase-based model we've given you, the goal is to find a phrase segmentation, translation of each resulting phrase, and permutation of those phrases such that the product of the phrase translation probabilities and the language model score of the resulting